No. 5 Duke edges No. 3 UNC 74-73 in ACC semifinals

 CHARLOTTE, N.C.
-(AP) — Zion Williamson made the difference for fifth-ranked Duke in its third matchup with rival North Carolina.
+(AP) — Zion Williamson didn’t hesitate when he saw his shot for the lead coming off the rim late in a tense game with Duke’s fierce rival.
+He bounced right back up in traffic for the kind of play that only he can make with his athleticism and size.

+Yes, the Blue Devils’ freshman star now has his delayed big moment against North Carolina.

-Williamson tipped in his own miss to put the Blue Devils ahead for good, and Duke survived a final-play shot to beat the third-ranked Tar Heels 74-73 on Friday night’ in the Atlantic Coast Conference semifinals.
+Williamson tipped in his own miss to put the fifth-ranked Blue Devils ahead for good, and Duke survived a final-play shot to beat the third-ranked Tar Heels 74-73 on Friday night in the Atlantic Coast Conference Tournament semifinals.

+“That is just my competitive spirit,” Williamson said of the tip-in.
+“So when I saw it miss, my instinct was to get the rebound and go back up, but I realized I could just tip it in.
+It went my way.”

-The 6-foot-7, 285-pound freshman — who barely played in one regular-season loss to UNC and not at all in the second — finished with 31 points and 11 rebounds for the Blue Devils (28-5).
+Williamson— who barely played in one regular-season loss to UNC and not at all in the second due to a knee sprain — finished with 31 points and 11 rebounds in his second game back for the Blue Devils (28-5).
+And it came with Duke facing the prospect of losing three times in a season to UNC (27-6) for the first time in 43 years.

+“You don’t want to lose to a team three times in a row,” Williamson said.
+“You just want to win.”

+Williamson has been the talk of college basketball all year with his high-flying dunks and athleticism in a nimble 6-foot-7, 285-pound frame.
+He came through in a huge moment Friday, prompting UNC coach Roy Williams to say Williamson “put on his Superman jersey again and was incredible.”

 That last tip-in helped Duke survive a classic that went down to the final play.